Aryany871/Snake-Xenia/README.md

 Use arrow keys to control the direction of the snake.

-To play this game on your system- download the files and run the main
+To play this game on your system- download the files and run the main.
+Make sure you have installed a Python IDE on your system.
+You can also run this game using code editors like VSCode.

 **Thank You**